History of Transnistria: 5+2 negotiation format

 Beginning in 2005, multilateral talks were held on the subject of Transnistria.
 The 5+2 in the name refer to Moldova, Transnistria, Ukraine, Organization for Security and Co-operation in Europe and Russia, plus the European Union and the United States as external observers.

 The talks proved to be a failure.
 They restarted in February 2011, in Vienna.

 In April 2011 Russia agreed theoretically to create an autonomous region of Transnistria inside the Republic of Moldova, but there were many other problems to be solved in the talks.

 Russian invasion of Ukraine

-After the annexation of the Crimea by Russia in March 2014, the head of the Transnistrian parliament asked to join Russia.
+After the annexation of the Crimea by the Russian Federation in March 2014, the head of the Transnistrian parliament asked to join Russia.

 On April 26, 2022, authorities from the Transnistria region said two transmitting antennas broadcasting Russian radio programs at Grigoriopol transmitter broadcasting facility near the town of Maiac in the Grigoriopol District near the Ukrainian border had been blown up and the previous evening, the premises of the Transnistrian state security service had been attacked.
 Observers feared targeted provocations to give Russia an excuse to intervene in Moldova.
 The Russian army has a military base and a large ammunition dump in the region.
 Russia has about 1,500 soldiers stationed in breakaway Transnistria.
-They are supposed to serve there as peacekeepers.
+They are officially there as peacekeepers.

+2025 Moldovan energy crisis

+Transnistria stopped receiving natural gas supplies from Russia on 31 December 2024, at 19:50 EET (17:50 UTC), as a result of the expiration of Russia's five-year gas transit deal with Ukraine.
+This kickstarted a nationwide energy crisis in Moldova; heating, hot water and gas (except for cooking in cities) were completely cut off in Transnistria.
+Three people died and several more were injured due to carbon monoxide poisoning, with cases of hypothermia also being reported.

+According to an agreement reached in August 2025 the flow of gas to Transnistria via the rest of Moldova would continue until 31 March 2026.